 Being a caregiver is a demanding and requiring task.
 There is typically extremely little, if any opportunity to prepare for a new caregiving circumstance.
 The well-being of the caregiver requires top priority factor to consider.
+So, caring for the caregiver is necessary.
 Idea needs to be provided to the fate of the care recipient if the caretaker ends up being unable to continue with caregiving responsibilities.
 Caregivers are prone to depression, illness, physical fatigue and psychological fatigue.
 Any of these conditions will quickly disrupt a person’s capability to be an efficient caregiver.

 The following are recommendations for keeping caretaker well-being: